purplexmarketing/plx-portal-connector/README.md

 ## License

 This plugin is considered open source however the API it connects to is proprietary software.
-It has been released under an MIT License.
+It has been released under a GPLv3 License.